Diet and health: Patterns matter most

-Individual choices are meaningful, but if they fit into a sound overall dietary pattern, there will be plenty of wiggle room, so you can eat at least some of the "bad" things you really love without worrying about the consequences.
+Individual choices are meaningful, but if they fit into a sound overall dietary pattern, there will be plenty of wiggle room, so men can eat at least some of the "bad" things they really love without worrying about the consequences.